10 Exercises to Become a Better Writer

 Exercise 4: Use ALL of your Senses

 Show, don’t tell.
 While the advice is very true and relevant, it’s a vastly overused sentence that, for better or for worse, doesn’t provide any insight as to actually go about doing it correctly.
 Here is an exercise to get you started on the right path.

 Activity: Choose a place.
 It can be anyplace — from your own teenage bedroom to a market in a fictitious town.
 Then use ALL of your five senses to describe it.
 Write down how it looks, how it smells, what you hear, what you can touch, what you can taste.

 Goal: Add dimension to your story and learn how to show readers, rather than tell them, the world you have created.

 Exercise 5: Rewrite a Scene - Using Dialogue

 Writing dialogue is a challenging but (mostly) necessary part of writing a story.
-Whether you are writing a short story or a series of books, great dialogue will pull readers into the story and to move it along.
+Whether you are writing a short story or a series of books, great dialogue will pull readers into the story and move it along.
 In her dialogue writing course, author Bridget McNulty provides insight into the art of compelling dialogue.
-Here is an exercises she recommends.
+Here is an exercise she recommends.